 Servings: 5-6 mini apple pies

-*COOKING TIP:* stevia doesn’t melt the way sugar does, so this won’t be as much of an ooey-gooey pie you may be used to.
+NOTE:* Stevia doesn’t melt the same way sugar does, so this won’t be as much of an ooey-gooey pie you may be used to.
 Feel free to use either depending on your preference!